 The more serious the problem, the more likely this is to cause conflict.
 Temporary situations can invoke it for a time, as when Manly Tears or worse Sand In My Eyes causes another to try to comfort the weeping character.

-This is most likely to come from a character who doesn't deal well with sympathy, even in the best of times.
-The Broken Bird, Troubled, but Cute, The Tsundere, the Jerk with a Heart of Gold and the Ice Queen are particularly likely to react this way.
+This is most likely to come from a character who does not deal well with sympathy, even in the best of times.
+The Broken Bird, Troubled, but Cute, The Tsundere, the Jerk with a Heart of Gold, and the Ice Queen are particularly likely to react this way.
 Indeed, it may develop that their touchy character stems from this and can be resolved if it is.
-The Woman Wearing the Queenly Mask doubly so, since anything for which she can be pitied is a weakness and danger.
+Someone wearing a Tough Leader Façade doubly so, since anything for which they can be pitied is a weakness and danger.
 The Stoic Woobie is often this trope embodied.
 Getting them to fess up about it, much less confront it, can be a difficult prospect.

-Genuine pity is often portrayed as an affront to the dignity of the pitied, though there is also the popular Aesop that too much Pride is foolish and shallow.
+Genuine pity is often portrayed as an affront to the dignity of the pitied, as the pity-er is at least implicitly signaling their advantage over and superiority to the pitied, though there is also the popular Aesop that too much Pride is foolish and shallow.
 The injured character may hide from others to preempt pity.
 For any such character, mentioning his problem may hit a Berserk Button.
-The character can wallow in self-pity, but that's different.
+The character can wallow in self-pity, but that is different.

 The effect is more dramatic if the characters knew each other before the injury or if the problem is invisible.
 The pitying character may change after The Reveal.
 If the other person is in any way responsible for the injury, things can get very ugly indeed.